rickfay/z17-randomizer/README.md

   - Logic updated to no longer require "escape" items such as Scoot Fruit, Bell, Bombs, or Fire Rod.
   - Replaces the "Quit" button on the Pause menu
     - To return to the File Select Screen players can use the built-in soft reset feature by pressing L + R + START down at the same time.
+- Skip Trials is now the Trial's Door Setting
+  - Select 1-4 LC Trials to randomly turn ON
+  - Or, turn OFF Trials entirely
+    - WARNING: This creates an alternative path into Lorule Castle via its Portal.
 - Keysy
   - Supports options for Small, Big, and All Keysy.
 - Ravio's Shop: